nekoTong/exercises-for-HTML-learning/README.md

-This is one exercise for learning HTML.
+These are exercises for learning HTML.
-In this exercise I try to use key words 'style' and 'text-align'.